Holman rule: 2017–2019 revival

 The rule was reinstated as part of the rules package enacted at the beginning of the 115th Congress in 2017 for a period of one year, unless extended by Congress.
 The 2017 reinstatement of the law was a standing order not incorporated into the main body of the Rules of the House.
 It allowed during the 115th Congress "any provision or amendment ... that retrenches expenditures by—(1) the reduction of amounts of money in the bill; (2) the reduction of the number and salary of the officers of the United States; or (3) the reduction of the compensation of any person paid out of the Treasury of the United States."

-It was championed by Freedom Caucus member Morgan Griffith, Republican of Virginia, who favored empowering individual members of Congress to strategically reassign workers according to policy needs, and to cut programs perceived as wasteful.
+It was championed by Freedom Caucus member Morgan Griffith, who favored empowering individual members of Congress to strategically reassign workers according to policy needs, and to cut programs perceived as wasteful.
 Republicans said that the rule change would increase accountability and streamline the appropriations process, and said they did not intend it as a broad change to the appropriations process.

 Democrats criticized the revival of the Holman rule as undermining civil service protections, and allowing the possibility that specific individuals could be targeted for political reasons.
 Federal employee unions, such as the American Federation of Government Employees, raised similar concerns.
 The rule was also criticized for taking hiring decisions out of the hands of Cabinet and other members of the executive branch.
 Some Republicans also criticized the rule, such as Tom Cole, chairman of a House Appropriations Subcommittee.

 There were several attempts to use the rule in 2017 as amendments to the fiscal year 2018 appropriations bills.
 A proposal offered by Morgan Griffith to eliminate 89 jobs at the Congressional Budget Office failed on July 26, 2017, on a vote of 116–309.
 There were also two additional amendments offered by Ron DeSantis that were approved by the House Rules Committee but did not receive a floor vote: one aimed at employees working on Guantanamo Bay Naval Base policy, as well as one for a single individual at the Army Corps of Engineers.

 The Holman rule was extended to the end of the 115th Congress in March 2018.
 In April 2018, the Republican Study Committee budget plan supported use of the rule to remove positions considered unneeded.
 In June 2018, Paul Gosar proposed using the rule to cut the Western Area Power Administration Administrator Mark Gabriel's salary to $1 for alleged misconduct.
 This amendment failed by a vote of 139–276 on June 7, 2018.

 The Holman rule was removed at the beginning of the 116th Congress in January 2019, after Democrats had taken control of the chamber.